tlwilliams895/curriculum-docs/src/guide/style.md

 This is a work-in-progress guide to writing and formatting content for LaunchCode education programs.

-We identify three levels of current implementation for each category:

-- *Strict*: Follow these guidelines at all times.
-If you find a violation of the guideline, fix it.
-Strict guidelines are generally widely-implemented.
-- *Moderate*: Implementation is more flexible -- more readily allowing for exceptions based on context -- and is generally less complete.
-- *Aspirational*: Guidelines we aspire to implement more regularly.
-These are generally less impactful to the student, but are good for standardizing and maintaining a high level of quality.

-This guide assumes that you are working with Markdown files.
-For the corresponding reST syntax, refer to the [reStructuredText Primer](http://www.sphinx-doc.org/en/stable/rest.html).

 ## Headings

-Level: *Strict*

-**Levels 1-2**: Use sentence case (all major words of the headline capitalized).
+For headings, use sentence case (all major words of the headline capitalized).
 For the definition of "major word" we defer to AP style:

 > Capitalize the first word of every letter except articles, coordinating conjunctions, and prepositions of three letters or fewer.
 There’s one exception: Any word that is the first word in the headline or the last word should be capitalized, regardless of its part of speech.

-**Levels 3+**: Capitalize only the first word.

-**Code snippets**: Any words or characters that would otherwise be formatted using inline code formatting (e.g. backtics in markdown) should *not* have such formatting applied when part of a heading.
-Furthermore, the case of such words or characters should not be modified to match the capitalization rules above; they should remain the same case that they would be when used.

 ## Application and UI Labels

-Level: *Moderate*

-Format labels for applications menus and other UI components using italics.
+Format labels for application menus and other UI components using italics.

 <aside class="aside-example">